amills93/No-Phishing-Zone/Milestone_3/Research_Paper_Instructions.md

 # Research paper
 In addition to the project deliverables associates with your project, you are expected to develop a non-trivial research paper that follows-on from your milestone 2 work and discussions with Dr. Hale.
-The paper should considered "conference ready" - that is to say it should exhibit a high quality writing product, synthesize concepts from multiple sources, and build cohesive narrative in support of the focus of the research (whatever that may be).
+The paper should be considered "conference ready" - that is to say it should exhibit a high quality writing product, synthesize concepts from multiple sources, and build cohesive narrative in support of the focus of the research (whatever that may be).

 #### Warning This paper is not a simple term paper!
 Short, poorly written work that does not synthesize concepts or build cohesive narrative will not suffice.